SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 ### Questions

-30 | How many directories are there in the root directory of the `machine-learning` repository?
+31 | How many directories are there in the root directory of the `machine-learning` repository?

-31 | How many total files are there in the `machine-learning` repository and all subdirectories?
+32 | How many total files are there in the `machine-learning` repository and all subdirectories?
 Not counting hidden files like the `.git` repository

-32 How many python files are in the `machine-learning` repository and subdirectories?
+33 How many python files are in the `machine-learning` repository and subdirectories?

-33 | What is the git remote "origin" url of the `machine-learning` repository?

 34 | What is the short version of the commit ID of the first commit of the `machine-learning` repository?